 - Which numbers did you use?
 Let’s write those down first.
 Now what did you do with the numbers?

 - How do you know that you’re right?

 - What do you mean in this part?
 Explain it to me.

 Tips for dealing with, “I just knew it”:

-- Ask the student to “help” someone who is stuck.
+- Ask the student to “help” someone who has a wrong answer.
 Watch what they do and scribe their talking.
 NB – this won’t work if the student has no answer, as a wrong answer helps with the stimulation.

 - Give the student other similar questions to solve and ask them to show you what is the same about each of them.
 “How is this question kind of the same as this other question?
 What is similar?
 Where is it different?
 How does that change what you would do to solve each of them?”

 Tips for dealing with low literacy levels:

 - Remember that marking “reasoning” is not the same as marking literacy.
 You are marking whether or not they have a mathematical process that makes sense, not their spelling or grammar.